jbrunton/clean-arch-kata-ts-template/README.md

-# node-typescript-template
+# clean-arch-kata-ts-template

-A template repository with a few TypeScript features:
+A template repository for clean architecture katas with TypeScript, including a few useful features:

 1. Uses `pnpm`.
 2. Lints with `eslint` and formats with `prettier`.